Volunteer at the Aquarium

 - Social opportunities with your volunteer colleagues.

 - Recognition for your own individual service and contribution to the Aquarium.

-- Lectures by Aquarium staff and guest speakers.
+- Lectures and continuing education opportunities by Aquarium staff and guest speakers.

 - Free passes to the Aquarium for you and your immediate family.

 - Membership to the Aquarium after you have completed 50 hours of volunteer service.